Barrow Raiders: Back in League 1 (2020–2021)

-After relegation from the Championship in 2019, Barrow started their return to life in League 1 with a 32-22 victory over Doncaster on 1 March 2020.
+After relegation from the Championship in 2019, Barrow started their return to life in League 1 with a 32–22 victory over Doncaster on 1 March 2020.

 On 16 March the structure and timing of the competition was placed in doubt as all rugby league games were suspended until 3 April at least as part of the United Kingdom's response to the coronavirus pandemic.
 The suspension of the season was extended to indefinite.

 A discussion between the RFL and club officials in May saw seven of the 11 clubs reject a suggestion that the season could recommence with games being played behind closed doors.
 The RFL board met on 20 July and having consulted with the League 1 clubs decided to abandon the 2020 season as the majority of clubs did not support playing behind closed doors.
 At the date of suspension only two rounds of matches had been played and the season was declared null and void.

-Controversy and Championship return (2021–)
+Championship return (2021–)

-In a controversy-filled 2021 RFL League 1 season, Barrow finished top of the table and were promoted back to the Championship.
+In the 2021 RFL League 1 season, Barrow finished top of the table and were promoted back to the Championship.
+On the final game of the season, against West Wales Raiders, Barrow won 76–0 after West Wales fielded a team which included several debutant players rather than forfeit the match for a 24–0 loss, though either result would have been enough to secure automatic promotion.

-Controversy first hit on 29 July, when the club were accused of faking Covid-19 test results and close contacts to avoid a game with fellow promotion chasers Workington Town, after Barrow's squad was already severely depleted with injuries.
-Further controversy hit on the final game of the season, when Barrow offered local amateur rugby players to West Wales Raiders in order for the game to be fulfilled.
-Barrow ultimately won the game 76-0, which led to many questioning the legitimacy of the game, and ultimately, Barrow's League 1 title.

-In the 2022 RFL Championship season, Barrow surprised many by finishing 4th on the table and qualifying for the playoffs.
+In the 2022 RFL Championship season, Barrow finished 4th in the table and qualified for the playoffs.
 The club were eliminated in the first week of the playoffs by Batley.